spamhaus/rspamd-dqs/README.md

 Since Rspamd is a fast changing and evolving project, we are going to support *only* the latest version, that is 3.x at the time of writing.

 However you'll also find two directories, 1.9 and 2.x that contain the rules for those respective Rspamd versions.
 Those rules are there only for historic purposes and will not be supported.
 The installation instructions below may not work for older versions.
-Specifically - you need to put your DQS key in the `rspamd.local.lua` file for version `2.x`, not just in `*.conf` files.
+Specifically - you need to put your Blocklists via DNS Query key in the `rspamd.local.lua` file for version `2.x`, not just in `*.conf` files.

 The HBL subset has only been tested on versions 2.4 and higher, so you are strongly encouraged to run the latest Rspamd version before using these rules.